-James R. Burns is a partner in the firm's Asset Management Group, focusing on counseling broker-dealers, exchanges, clearing agencies, hedge funds, private equity clients and other registered entities and their boards on regulatory, compliance and enforcement matters.
+James R. Burns is a partner in the firm's Asset Management Department, focusing on counseling broker-dealers, exchanges, clearing agencies, hedge funds, private equity clients and other registered entities and their boards on regulatory, compliance and enforcement matters.
 Prior to joining Willkie, Jim served as Deputy Director of the SEC's Division of Trading and Markets.

 Jim served as the Deputy Director of the SEC's Division of Trading and Markets from 2012 to 2014 and oversaw several core regulatory functions, including market supervision and operations, analytics and research, derivatives policy and trading practices, and the chief counsel and enforcement liaison offices.
 In addition to focusing on market supervisory issues, he participated in the Division's implementation of key provisions of the Dodd-Frank and JOBS Acts, coordinated international regulatory efforts for the Division, and liaised closely with other operating divisions of the agency, principally the Division of Investment Management, Office of Compliance Inspections and Examinations, and Division of Enforcement.

 Prior to joining the Division of Trading and Markets, Jim was a member of Chairman Mary Schapiro's staff, including serving as the agency's Deputy Chief of Staff, in which capacity he advised Chairman Schapiro on the development and execution of the agency's broader rulemaking and policy agenda as well as other key agency initiatives.
 He also served as counsel to Chairman Schapiro on issues involving the Division of Trading and Markets, including the agency's analysis and response to the Flash Crash on May 6, 2010, and other market structure and Dodd-Frank related rulemakings, studies and programs.
 Before joining Chairman Schapiro's staff, Jim served as counsel to SEC Commissioner Kathleen Casey and previously worked for five years in private practice on investment management and broker dealer regulatory, compliance and enforcement matters.

 While at the SEC, Jim led teams that won the Chairman's Award for Excellence for work on the Consolidated Audit Trail, and the Law and Policy Award for the Volcker Rule.

 Jim previously served as a law clerk to Judge William B. Traxler on the U.S. Court of Appeals for the Fourth Circuit.